sbolel/harvest-er/README.md

 Harvester requires [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.org/), which can both be installed by following the instructions on https://nodejs.org/.
 Installing Node.js also installs npm.

-Install from source: `git clone https://github.com/sbolel/harvest-er`
+#### Installing with npm

-Install with npm: `npm install harvest-er`
+`npm install harvest-er`

+#### Installing from source

+`git clone https://github.com/sbolel/harvest-er` - clone the source code

-`npm install` - Install node modules
+`npm install` - install node dependencies

-1. `npm run debug` - Start the application using Supervisor with debug messages enabled
+`npm run debug` - start the application using Supervisor with debug messages enabled

+## Usage

+Start the application using Supervisor with `npm run debug`.
 The Harvest data will be downloaded and saved to Dropbox each time the server runs.
-To re-run the download, execute `rs` in supervisor.
+To re-run this download, execute `rs` in Supervisor.

 #### Setting up Harvest